 Our biological field station is situated in Kalamos Island in Greece in the outskirts of the main village of the island called Kalamos.
-Kalamos Island is situated in the core of the second largest marine protected area in Greece and one of the largest in the Mediterranean, the inner Ionian Archipelago Natura 2000 conservation area .The area is an important biological conservation area and one of the last strongholds of the critically endangered Mediterranean monk seal.
-On land we have a wide variety of unspoiled habitats including agricultural land and native forest in various stages of regeneration.
+Kalamos Island is situated in the core of the fifth largest marine protected area in Greece and one of the largest in the Mediterranean, the inner Ionian Archipelago Natura 2000 conservation area .The area is an important biological conservation area and one of the last strongholds of the critically endangered Mediterranean monk seal.
+On land we have a wide variety of unspoilt habitats including agricultural land and native forest in various stages of regeneration.
 The island of Kalamos itself has been so far proven to be the botanical diversity hotspot for all the ionian islands.The islands of the area are considered a prime habitat for many species of birds including many migratory and threatened ones.
 Birdlife international has declared them as one of the 186 areas that are important for the birds of Greece worthy of official protection status.

 Kalamos Island where the biological field station is located in Western Greece in relation to the inner Ionian archipelago Marine protected area (blue).

 The station is housed in the same building as the offices of Terra Sylvestris.
 The current capacity of the station is up to 14 guests at any single point in time .
 There are two options for staying with us: either in a in a mixed dorm room of a total capacity of 14 beds or to camp in our camping site in the area of the field station which has a total capacity of 5 tents of 2 people.We have an agreement for access to further facilities of equal standards if the station itself cannot cater for you due to overcapacity at any point in time.
 People booking will be notified and given all relevant information about the space available in this case.

 Living and work facilities